|

 University, Indiana

-War Bonds, lyrics by Barbara Kahn - Theater for the New
+War Bonds, book/lyrics by Barbara Kahn - Theater for the New

 Arthur!
-A Boy Becomes King - Broadway (The Playhouse Theatre);
+A Boy Becomes King, book by Geoff Peterson - Broadway (The Playhouse Theatre);

 W*A*S*P, A Musical Revenge - Variety Arts Center,